ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/index.md

 8. Do TWO of the following:
     (a) Describe why it is important to properly dispose of digital technology.
 List at least three dangerous chemicals that could be used to create digital devices or used inside a digital device.
     (b) Explain to your counselor what is required to become a certified recycler of digital technology hardware or devices.
-    (c) Do an Internet search for an organization that collects discarded digital technology hardware or devices for repurposing or recycling.
+    (c) Do an internet search for an organization that collects discarded digital technology hardware or devices for repurposing or recycling.
 Find out what happens to that waste.
 Share with your counselor what you found.
     (d) Visit a recycling center that disposes of digital technology hardware or devices.
 Find out what happens to that waste.
 Share what you learned with your counselor.
     (e) Find a battery recycling center near you and find out what it does to recycle batteries.
 Share what you have learned with your counselor about the proper methods for recycling batteries.
 9. Do ONE of the following: